WYSIWYG Arduino PWM Code Generator

 Yes, its likely there are bugs in RTM_TimerCalc.
 No code is error free and I'm too long in the tooth to think otherwise.
 Click the blue link at bottom of the App to navigate to Runtime Micro's Forum for RTM_TimerCalc.
 Log-in and let us know what you encountered.
 Support may be slow but its free.

-Even if you're brand new to Arduino, you can quickly generate -correct- Arduino PWM and Interrupt source code for your IDE.
-The Interactive Display shows output waveforms as well duty-cycle choices with summary Frequency and Interval info at bottom.
-This is an efficient way to develop a PWM plan that works for your project.
+Even if you're brand new to Arduino (Nano, Uno or Mega2560), you can quickly generate working PWM or Interrupt C++ code.
+The Interactive Display shows output waveforms and Duty-Cycle choices with summary Frequency and Interval info at bottom.
+This is an easy way to develop a viable PWM plan for your Arduino project.

 Head on over to the DOWNLOAD section of this site and grab your copy, today!